music-suite/music-suite/docs/src/User-Guide.md

 ## Patterns

-TODO a Pattern can be throught of as a generalization of a rhythm or beat.
+A @[Pattern] can be throught of as a generalization of a *rhythm* or *beat*.
 They are similar to scores, but are infinite.
 Each pattern is created by repeating a number of layers.
 Every pattern will repeat itself, though the repetition frequence may be very long.

-TODO more idiomatic ways of buildings patterns
+TODO more ways of buildings patterns